Classic Gold: History

 After being taken over by the Metro Radio Group in the early 90s, Classic Gold was relaunched as "Great Yorkshire Radio", and in 1993 as "Great Yorkshire Gold".

-The station continued in all three areas, even after the sale of the Bradford-based station (along with its FM sister station The Pulse of West Yorkshire) to the Radio Partnership in 1996.
-This had occurred because Radio Authority rules at the time prevented Emap from owning stations in Leeds and Bradford which had significant overlap.
+The station continued in all three areas, even after the sale of the Bradford-based station (along with its FM sister station The Pulse of West Yorkshire) to the Radio Partnership in 1996 due to Radio Authority rules at the time prevented the new owner from owning stations in both Leeds and Bradford due to the significant overlap.

-In 1997 promotional trailers began running across all three Great Yorkshire Gold stations saying that they would be soon changing to become Magic, despite the fact that this would not be the case in West Yorkshire, where negotiations were underway to take GWR plc's Classic Gold service.
+In 1997, promotional trailers began running across all three Great Yorkshire Gold stations saying that they would be soon changing to become Magic, despite the fact that this would not be the case in West Yorkshire, where negotiations were underway to take GWR plc's Classic Gold service.
 Unhappy with the confusion being caused to listeners, bosses in Bradford decided to create an emergency local service whilst the talks continued with GWR plc and 1278 and 1530 AM West Yorkshire ran for a couple of weeks before GWR's Classic Gold was put to air.
 The Classic Gold brand continued in West Yorkshire until 2007 (apart from a brief period when the station became Big AM), when it was rebranded as Pulse Gold taking programming from the GCap-owned "Gold" network; being relaunched again the following year (2008) as Pulse 2, which remained on air until 1 September 2020 when the station was replaced with a relay of Bauer-owned Greatest Hits Radio.